 - the Sun's mass and size are just right for Earth's biosystem

 - the Sun's luminosity and temperature are just right to provide for Earth's extraordinary range of ecosystems

-- the color of the Sun's light from is tuned for maximum benefit for our plant life (photosynthesis)
+- the color of the Sun's light is tuned for maximum benefit for photosynthesis

 - the Sun's low "metallicity" prevents the destruction of life on Earth